Alkaptonuria: Prognosis

 Alkaptonuria does not appear to affect life expectancy, although the latest study on the topic is from 1985.
 The main impact is on quality of life; many people with alkaptonuria have disabling symptoms such as pain, poor sleep, and breathing symptoms.
 These generally start in the fourth decade.
 The typical age at requiring joint replacement surgery is 50–55 years.

 Epidemiology

 In most ethnic groups, the prevalence of alkaptonuria is between 1:100,000 and 1:250,000.
 In Slovakia and the Dominican Republic, the disease is much more common, with prevalence estimated at 1:19,000 people.
 As for Slovakia, this is not the result of a single mutation, but due to a group of 12 mutations in specific "hot spots" of the HGD gene.
-The Slovakian clustering probably arose in a small area in the northwest of the country and spread after the 1950s due to migration.
+The Slovak clustering probably arose in a small area in the northwest of the country and spread after the 1950s due to migration.